brad-cannell/bradcannell_blogdown/content/opportunities/graduate-research-assistantships/index.md

 1. Detection of Elder Abuse Through Emergency Care Technicians (DETECT) study.

     - DETECT is an NIH-funded study.
 As part of the study, we are testing the effectiveness of an elder mistreatment screening tool that is being used when EMTs and paramedics respond to 911 calls.

-    - I'm currently looking for a general GRA for the DETECT study.
-As you can see below, I'm also looking for people who want to do more specialized individual projects related to the DETECT study.